daler/pybedtools/docs/source/main.rst

     used for automated testing, not necessary for working with :mod:`pybedtools`

-:scipy_:
-    used for computing statistics for randomization procedures

 :matplotlib_:
     Used by plotting code (:mod:`pybedtools.contrib.plotting` and by the `venn_mpl.py` script for making a Venn diagram with annotated counts.
 You